The Icee Company: Drinks

 The Icee Company has over 75,000 Icee machines across America serving over 300 million Icee servings per year.
-McDonald's and Subway restaurants inside Walmart stores sell Icees.
-Burger King restaurants and Sam’s Club locations in the US sell Icees and Icee Floats.
-Target and Wawa also sell Icees inside their stores.
+Some American McDonald's and Subway restaurants inside Walmart stores sell Icees.
+Burger King restaurants and Sam’s Club cafe locations in the US sell Icees and Icee Floats.
 In Mexico, Icee is widely available at department stores such as Walmart and inside movie theaters and convenience stores.
 Icee is also the primary frozen beverage sold in Wawa and Quick Chek, two convenience store chains in the Mid-Atlantic region of the US.
-Icee is available at Valero gas stations co-branded with their CornerStore marts (except for independently owned stores) as well as at most Rainforest Café locations.
+Icee is available at Valero gas stations co-branded with their Corner Store marts (except for independently owned stores) as well as at most Rainforest Café locations.

-In 2019, Icee expanded into the United Kingdom for the first time, by partnering with Vimto, a UK-based international soft drinks manufacturer and distributor.
+In 2019, Icee expanded into the United Kingdom for the first time, by partnering with Vimto, a UK-based international soft drinks manufacturer.
 A Europe-wide contract to supply the Cineworld cinema chain quickly followed.
 In late 2019 / early 2020 another European-wide contract to supply Showcase Cinemas further expanded the brand across Europe.

 Toys

-In January 2020, Moose Toys partnered up with Icee’s Slush Puppie brand to make 4 Special Edition Slush Puppie-themed Shopkins and Mini Packs for Season 13 (Real Littles Season 2) of the Shopkins franchise.
+In January 2020, Moose Toys partnered up with Icee’s Slush Puppie brand to make 3 Special Edition Slush Puppie-themed Shopkins and Mini Packs for Season 13 (Real Littles Season 2) of the Shopkins franchise.
 The same 4 Shopkins were re-released for Season 14 (or Real Littles Season 3).

 In 2021, it was revealed that Moose Toys again partnered up with Icee to make Shopkins and Mini Packs based on the main Icee line of drinks, which will be released in October 2021.